-The FY 2023 Proposed Budget for the E&C Department reflects an overall decrease of 12.6% from the FY 2022 Approved Budget.
+The FY 2023 Approved Budget for the E&C Department reflects an overall decrease of 12.7% from the FY 2022 Approved Budget.
 The decrease is almost entirely attributable to the operating and capital reductions required due to budgeting constraints.
-The operating budget for the department declined by \$4.4 million, a decrease of 7.5%.
+The operating budget for the department declined by \$4.8 million, a decrease of 8.2%.
 More than 80% of the operating budget decrease is associated with the reductions to sewer rehabilitation work to reduce infiltration & inflow issues.
-The department's capital budget declined by \$81.8 million, a decrease of 13.1%.
+The department's capital budget declined by \$82.2 million, a decrease of 13.1%.
 Out of the 15 capital projects that experienced cuts in the FY 2023 Proposed Budget, the reductions to 14 of those projects impacted the E&C Department budget.

-One workyear was transferred from the Planning Division to the Asset Management Division as a result of moving the business case function.
-Two workyears were transferred from Facility Design & Construction Division to Sustainability & Support Services Division.
 One new inspector was added to Regulatory Services for performing necessary plumbing inspections.
 One new GIS Technician was added to Engineering & Environmental Services to support the revised federal Lead and Copper Rule.
+Interdivisional workyear transfers were made to address the Department's operational needs.